 Scholarly Commons Citation

 Nourse, Victoria, "After the Reasonable Man: Getting Over the Subjectivity Objectivity Question" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1123.
+1123.